rubysg/singapore/README.md

 Singaporeans often leave tissues on tables in busy food courts and hawker centres before they order their food to "reserve" the table.
 You might be tempted to remove it, but don't.
 Just find another table and use your own tissue to reserve it.

-If you don't have a tissue, most hawker centres have an old lady or gentleman offering for a dollar or two, feel free to buy from them.
+If you don't have a tissue, most hawker centres sell one at the drink stall for S$0.30.
+Alternatively, there's usually an older lady or gentleman offering multiple for a dollar or two, feel free to buy from them.

 ## Communication